 What is the Las Vegas Scenic Byway Overlay District (SB-O)

 The SB-O was created by the City of Las Vegas in response to the downtown community’s desire to preserve the existing historic character and quality of Las Vegas Blvd, between Sahara Ave on the south and Washington Ave on the north.
 Emphasis is placed on the preservation of (neon) signage which contributes to the boulevard’s identity as a nighttime scenic byway.
 The SB-O is intended to set restrictive signage standards that promote the rehabilitation, reuse, and re-creation of neon signage in the designated corridor.
 Specific standards include a requirement that all signs must incorporate illuminated signage into at least 75% of the total sign surface, in the form or neon and/or illuminated signage.
-It also excludes the use of changing electronic messages (LED video screens), as allowing this type of technology would likely see the removal and discordance of neon signage in the corridor.
+The city currently excludes the use of changing electronic messages (LED video) within the City of Las Vegas.
+Allowing this type of technology in the scenic byway would likely see the removal and discordance of neon signage in the corridor.

 Although the scenic byway has changed over time, the SB-O has significantly influenced the revitalization of neon signage in the downtown core.
 According to the downtown master plan, Vision 2045, the recent resurgence of downtown is attributed to three main stories, one of which is the designation of the Las Vegas scenic byway (pg 319).
 We refuse to let this important corridor be jeopardized without a fight!
 Please join us in advocating for the preservation of the scenic byway, and let Planning Commission know that you oppose the proposed text amendment to the SB-O!